codeandclay/super8blog/_posts/2016-02-15-protect-and-survive.markdown

 He shoots anamorphically but does not limit himself to the edges of the screen.
 Using a homemade scanner, he overscans his frames to reveal sprocket holes and a dirt rimmed gate.

-In *Wall of Death* he presents strips of sequential frames that, together with a rumbling sound track, mimic the frenetic display of the gravity defying motorcycles.
+In *Wall of Death* he presents strips of sequential frames that, together with a rumbling sound track, mimic the frenetic display of the film's subject -- the gravity defying bikers -- as they race around a motordrome.

 <iframe src="https://player.vimeo.com/video/69736803" width="500" height="213" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-*The Secret Nuclear Bunker* evokes [Protect and Survive](https://www.youtube.com/watch?v=ziFOX6HPr24), a public information campaign from Cold War Britain.
-But the [caffenol]({% post_url 2016-02-01-making-coffee-soup %}) soaked footage suggests a world where the bombs have already dropped.
+*The Secret Nuclear Bunker* takes a look inside a disused fallout bunker beneath the Essex countryside.
+It evokes [Protect and Survive](https://www.youtube.com/watch?v=ziFOX6HPr24), a public information campaign from Cold War Britain, but the [caffenol]({% post_url 2016-02-01-making-coffee-soup %}) soaked footage suggests a world where the bombs have already dropped.

 <iframe src="https://player.vimeo.com/video/92366230" width="500" height="212" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>